sambitpoddar/audocgen/README.md

 - **Markdown**: Renders the documentation in Markdown format.

-For more information on the documentation format and how to choose the appropriate format for your needs, refer to the [documentation format guide](docs/docuformatguide.md).
+For more information on the documentation format and how to choose the appropriate format for your needs, refer to the [Documentation Format Guide](docs/docuformatguide.md).

 ## Author